Chances of getting into Georgia State University

-Can I get into Georgia State University?
-The school has a 70% acceptance rate.
+How hard is it to get into Georgia State University and can I get accepted?
+The school has a 70% acceptance rate ranking it #36 in Georgia for lowest rate of acceptance.
 Last year, 10,101 out of 14,462 applicants were admitted making Georgia State University a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
 Academically, it has average requirements for admission test scores, generally admitting students who score in the top 46 percent.
 Georgia State University typically accepts and attracts "B+" average high school students.
 Only 42% of those admitted chose to enroll in the school.

 |SAT Test||25th Percentile Score|